lgblgblgb/xemu-pluginguis/README.md

 ### Directory: plugingui-fltk

 FLTK based plugin-GUI for Xemu.
 Work in progress.
 Written in C++.
 For compilation you need the development libraries and headers for FLTK (1.3).
+A kind of demonstration plugin only, this is my FIRST time I've ever try to use FLTK also C++.
+Work in progress, missing menus, file chooser :-/